 Cost of Classical Academic Press and Grades Offered

-This classical education curriculum offers all grades in three sections:
+This classical learning homeschool curriculum offers all grades in three sections:

 - Lower Grammer – Pre K -Grade 3